alphagov/govuk-frontend/docs/publishing.md

 2. Run the `npm run build:packages` task.
 This copies any changes from `src/components/component-name` to `packages/component-name`.
+Note: The command also runs tests to ensure the contents of `packages` match `src`.
+These tests live in `after-build-packages.test.js`.

 3. In Frontend, for any new components inside `/packages`, add a `package.json` inside `packages/component-name`: